openjdm/openjdm.github.io/_sources/option_paralysis.md

 options can be under even more pressure if there are other constraints like a time crunch.

-To make a purchase, they must first select an assortment of products, and then they must choose from that assortment.
-Variety and complexity impact the consumer’s final decision on which product to buy, if at all (Townsend & Khan, 2014).
+To make a purchase, one must first select an assortment of products, and then they must choose from that assortment.
+Variety and complexity impact the consumer’s final decision on which product to buy, or whether to buy at all (Townsend & Khan, 2014).
 Variety is the positive aspect of this process because consumers want more options when trying to decide.
 Complexity, however, is the negative aspect of this process because too much variety increases the complexity of